DAIC-tud/docs/content/en/docs/policies/_index.md

 - **More information:** Please see the [General cluster usage](#general-cluster-usage) and [What to do in case of problems](#what-to-do-in-case-of-problems) sections on where to find more information about cluster use.
 - **Cluster workflow:**
   * The typical steps for running a job on the cluster are: Test → Determine resources → Submit → Monitor job → Repeat until results are obtained.
 See [Quickstart](/tutorials/quickstart/)
-  * You can use the logins nodes for testing your code, determining the required resources and submitting jobs.
-See [Computing on login nodes](/docs/manual/guidelines#computing-on-login-nodes)
+  * You can use the logins nodes for testing your code, determining the required resources and submitting jobs (see [Computing on login nodes](/docs/manual/best-practices#computing-on-login-nodes)).
-  * For testing jobs which require larger resources (more than 4 CPUs and/or more than 4 GB of memory and/or one or more powerful GPUs), start an interactive job.
-See [Interactive jobs](/docs/manual/job-submission/job-interactive).
+  * For testing jobs which require larger resources (more than 4 CPUs and/or more than 4 GB of memory and/or one or more powerful GPUs), start an interactive job (see [Interactive jobs](/docs/manual/job-submission/job-interactive)).
-  * For determining resources of larger jobs, you can submit a single (short) test job.
-See [Submitting jobs](/docs/manual/job-submission/job-scripts)
+  * For determining resources of larger jobs, you can submit a single (short) test job (see [Submitting jobs](/docs/manual/job-submission/job-scripts))
 - **QoS:**
   * A Quality of Service (QoS) is a set of limits that controls what resources a job can use and determines the priority level of a job.
 DAIC adopts multiple QoSs to optimize the throughput of job scheduling and to reduce the waiting times in the cluster (see [Quality of Service](/docs/manual/job-submission/qos)).